 “We’ve got stability and chaos coexisting, and that tension between these two factors… what you’re going to see is volatility,” he said.

-“There’s a lot of stuff that that Trump says, but one wonders at whether or not there’s any interest at all in upsetting the status quo.
+“There’s a lot of stuff that Trump says, but one wonders whether or not there’s any interest at all in upsetting the status quo.
 The result of upsetting the status quo is chaos.”

-But if the US goes into a phase of being relatively inward looking and it starts to withdraw from its role of the “global policeman,” then “we are going to find regional conflicts become more and more common, which, in an interconnected world, will have global consequences”, he added.
+But if the US goes into a phase of being relatively inward-looking and it starts to withdraw from its role of the “global policeman”, then “we are going to find regional conflicts become more and more common, which, in an interconnected world, will have global consequences”, he added.

 Thereby more chaos will ensue due to the action (or rather inaction) of the new US administration even if that was not the initial aim, Malhotra believes.